mortiz275/TheLostTowerRPG/README.md

 ---
 # Download and Execute
-To download the game, access this link: XXX and execute it, select desired folder to be extracted.
+To download the game, access this link: https://drive.google.com/file/d/1q0Hi2cunablftfFpWOzmL2_2WOPPQ3XH/view?usp=sharing and execute it, select desired folder to be extracted.
 After extraction, execute Game.exe and enjoy!!

 ---
 # Controls